BlackButterfli/group6_project/README.md

 ## Project Background

-This toolkit was developed as part of a university project aimed at finding pathogen islands in new *Yersinia* bacteria strains. *Yersinia* is a genus of bacteria known for causing diseases such as plague (caused by *Yersinia pestis*) and gastroenteritis (caused by *Yersinia enterocolitica*).
+This toolkit was developed to support biologists in their research with data analyses and tools developments.
+They have recently isolated and sequenced a new strain of Yersinia bacteria and they suspect that 4 genes are involved in a new phenotype observed in their samples.
 The assignment involved preprocessing genomic data, performing sequence alignment, and visualizing the results to determine if pathogen islands are present in the given strains.
-The goals are:
-1. Determine if four pathogenic genes are present in the new strain.
-2. Assess gene conservation compared to other *Yersinia* strains.
-3. To be able to retrieve the specific protein sequence from the results (or any other in the future).
-4. Understand and analyze different outputs.

 These genes were referenced from a scientific article.
 [Include citation if available.]

 ## Features

+This all-in-one solution operates from a single file, utilizing a collection of Python functions stored in a separate script.
+No coding experience is necessary – just follow the straightforward installation process and instructions to unlock a range of tasks related to gene analysis effortlessly.
+When executing the program, you'll be greeted by an intuitive menu presenting the following options:

-- **Gene Detection**: Check for the presence of specific genes in new *Yersinia* strains using BLASTP.
+- **Gene Detection**: Determine if four specific pathogenic genes are present in the new *Yersinia* strains using BLASTP.
 For a detailed description of the output statistics, see [Output_Description.md](Output_Description.md).
 - **Protein Search**: Analyze and determine the presence of any protein is in any strain.
 For a detailed description of the output statistics, see [Output_Description.md](Output_Description.md).
-- **Sequence Retrieval**: Retrieve sequences by ID from FASTA files.
+- **Sequence Retrieval**: Retrieve specific protein sequences by ID from a FASTA files.

 ## Installation